Table of contents

 Gamblers should note that although these three activities are considered legal, the state places heavy regulations on them.

-History of Gambling Regulations in Texas
+History of gambling regulations in Texas

 Considering the state’s current strict laws against gambling, you’ll be surprised to hear that Texas has a rich gambling history.
 The state formed the foundations of many Old West gambling stories and episodes.
 Even the world’s most popular poker variant bears the state’s name – Texas Hold’Em.